TeamOrtho Orthopedics and Sports Medicine Center Located in Linton, Indiana. Call 812-847-3381 to schedule an appointment.

-Greene County General Hospital is thrilled to announce that a new orthopedics and sports medicine service line and clinic, named TeamOrtho, located in Linton, Indiana, is open.
-Board-certified orthopedic surgeon, Dr. John Hammerstein, has joined the GCGH family.
-He performs orthopedic surgical services exclusively at Greene County General Hospital as well as practices in the former Ridge Medical Center building located in front of Greene County General Hospital at 1043 North 1000 West Linton, Indiana 47441.
+Greene County General Hospital’s orthopedics and sports medicine center, TeamOrtho, is Greene County’s only orthopedic clinic.
+TeamOrtho, located in Linton, Indiana, is home to the county’s only board-certified orthopedic surgeon, Dr. John Hammerstein and several certified athletic trainers dedicated to the students of Greene County.
+Dr. Hammerstein performs orthopedic surgical services exclusively at Greene County General Hospital as well as practices in the former Ridge Medical Center building located in front of Greene County General Hospital at 1043 North 1000 West Linton, Indiana 47441.
 To make an appointment with Dr. Hammerstein, call 812-847-3381.

 Dr. John Hammerstein, a 1996 graduate of Indiana University and a later graduate of IU’s School of Medicine, played football for Indiana University.
 A starter for the final three years on the team, Hammerstein was voted team captain his senior year.